helene-abiassi/helene-abiassi/README.md

  <h1>Hey ho!
 I’m Helene Abi Assi👋</h1>

 I’m a dedicated and curious web developer on a never-ending journey to grow and learn in the world of campaigning, communications and front-end web development!
-💬 I speak Français, English, عربي, and a little bit of Español and Deutsch
 </br></br>
+💬 I speak Français, English, عربي, and a little bit of Español and Deutsch</br>
 👀 I’m interested in ... </br>
 🌱 You can check out my campaigns and projects at www.heleneabiassi.com</br>
 📫 You can reach me at abiassi.helene@gmail.com</br>